abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Amaro • September 2008

-By reflecting on the theme of kindness and establishing the quality of *mettā,* we gain insight into how mettā is developed.
+By reflecting on the theme of kindness and establishing the quality of *mettā*, we gain insight into how mettā is developed.
 One of the not-so-obvious places where we create qualities of unkindness is in the way that we relate to our own attitudes, opinions, and pet projects through self-identification, *My responsibility, my job, my role.* Many